 Dental Emergency: Broken Crown or Bridge

-If you have a dental emergency, please call (480) 493-0046.
+If you have a dental emergency, please call the office near you.
 We’ll try to get you in for an appointment the same day you call.

 Do you have a broken crown or bridge, or has your crown or bridge fallen out?
 If so, please give us a call immediately to schedule an emergency appointment.
 It’s not a good idea to wait, because chewing on the area that has a cracked, broken, or missing crown or bridge can cause damage to the tooth root(s).

 If your crown or bridge has fallen out, handle it with care, and bring it to our dental office.
 Oftentimes, we can place it back into your mouth, without having to fabricate a new crown or bridge.